JoaoVCMiranda/quisp-wiki/Setup-Visual-Studio-Code.md

 ### Steps to setup clangd

-In this guide, we use [Homebrew](https://brew.sh) as our choice of package manager.
-If your preference is to use other package manager (e.g. [MacPorts](https://www.macports.org)) or install it from source, we won't cover it here.
+In this guide, we use [Homebrew](https://brew.sh) as our choice of a package manager.
+If your preference is to use another package manager (e.g. [MacPorts](https://www.macports.org)) or install it from source, we won't cover it here.

 01. installing llvm (clangd is packaged with the llvm)